muse-research-lab/cloud-forecast-lstm/README.md

 <img src="docs/images/lstm_deployment.png" width="600"/>
 <img src="docs/images/data_structure.png" width="500"/>

 We train one model for each job.
+We configure the same hyperparameters across all models for simplicity.

 ## Model Inference <br />